kwwong0923/kwwong0923/README.md

 # Hello!

 Welcome to my GitHub!
 My name is Ka Wai.
 <- He is my lovely cat - Mochi
-I started learning programming since 2022.
+I started coding since 2022.
 I recently graduated from Centennial College with a Software Engineering Technician Diploma.
 Currently, I am learning programming from YouTube and Udemy to perpare my career in programming field.
 I am going to update all my works on GitHub, Feel free to take a look.